jharp/UpDEnhanced/README.md

 _Currently only Windows platform has been tested._  Please do not use this on any other platform.

 **Quick Overview -- WINDOWS ONLY**
-1. Ensure that you have a working FG install and have done at least a basic update.
+1. Ensure that you have a working FG install and have done at least a basic update some time in the past.
-2. Download the BasicBepInEx_107.zip file.
+2. On this site, click the BasicBepInEx_107.zip listing.
+This will go to the page for this file.
-3. Unzip the file.
+3. On the right hand side, there is a icon that has a down arrow into a work basket.
+This is the download raw file option for this file.
+Click it.
 4. Determine where your Fantasy Grounds application is installed.
-5. Open the FGUpdaterEngine folder inside the Fantasy Grounds application folder.
+5. Open the FGUpdaterEngine folder inside the Fantasy Grounds application folder. **Destination folder**
-6. Copy contents of the unzipped file to the FGUpdaterEngine folder.
-Make certain this is the contents of the zip and **not** the base unzip folder.
-The contents include a single folder named BepInEx and 3 other files.
+6. Find the downloaded file.
+7. Unzip the downloaded file.
+8. Go into the unzipped folder, and traverse down the folders until you find a folder named BepInEx.
+You should also find 3 other files at the same level.
+9. Copy the one folder BepInEx and the 3 other files to the **Destination** folder above.
-7. Go up one folder and launch FantasyGroundsUpdater.exe
+10. Go up one folder from the **Destination** folder and launch FantasyGroundsUpdater.exe
-8. Determine that the install worked by observing the "Update" button is now "Update...".  **If you do not see "Update..." then the install is incorrect.**
+11. Determine that the install worked by observing the "Update" button is now "Update...".  **If you do not see "Update..." then the install is incorrect.**

 **Quick Overview -- OSX/Linux**
 1. Contact me on discord and if enough people desire this then I will find a way to test it.